Israel court tells settlers to evacuate outpost by Tuesday

 The Israeli authorities have voiced concern that settlers could respond violently to any evacuation orders.
 Earlier on Wednesday, a Palestinian vehicle was torched in a village not far from Migron, and the words "Price tag- Migron" was scribbled on a wall.
 There were no reported injuries.

-Settlers in numerous instances have defied government orders and rebuilt unauthorised outposts that had been removed.
+Settlers in numerous instances have defied government orders and rebuilt unauthorized outposts that had been removed.

 Settler leaders, at a news conference at Migron, condemned the ruling.
 Avi Ro'eh, head of a settlement bloc in the Migron area, called it a "painful and sad moment," adding in defiance: "This ruling won't stop settlement here."

 Migron settlers charged the state encouraged them to erect their outpost.
-Though it never received official sanction, the government has spent at least 4 million shekels (694 thousand pounds) on maintaining the cluster of mobile homes.
+Though it never received official sanction, the government has spent at least 4 million shekels ($1.1 million) on maintaining the cluster of mobile homes.

 DELAY IN EVICTION CRITICISED